How to Prepare for the Future of Work

 Invest in an education around emerging technologies early on

 One of the best ways to embrace change and develop the necessary skills is to invest in your education early on.
 Oxford Scholastica Academy offers innovative programs like the Technology Summer School and Computer Science Summer School, specifically designed for teens and high school students.
-These Oxford Summer School programs not only provide you with a strong foundation in emerging technologies, but also help you become adaptable and ready to thrive in the ever-evolving job market.
+Our Oxford Summer School programmes not only provide you with a strong foundation in emerging technologies, but also help you become adaptable and ready to thrive in the ever-evolving job market.
 Seize the opportunity to learn and grow, and set yourself up for a successful future in the world of technology.